philcryer/wpa2own/README.md

 ./wpa2own
 ```

 __NOTICE (8/14/2018) currently, once the scan is complete, your output file is saved in the `out/` dir, ready to run against `hashcat` on a system with GPU processors.
 I'm working to get this bit automated so it will `scp` the file to a GPU enabled rig, run it there and give you the results.
-This is a WIP, working to have complete by next week__
+This is a WIP, working to have complete by next week!__

 ## License